westgardN/499-Capstone-Project/README.md

 The above will run PRIM.
 Once it is running you can open a browswer and navigate to http://localhost:8080 to use PRIM

+### Using Eclipse ###

+Because the project is Gradle based you can easily contribute using any development environment.

+That being said, the preferred IDEs are Eclipse and IntelliJ.

+IntelliJ just works and so there is no explanation needed on how to setup the project in it.

+For Eclipse, you must have the Buildship Gradle Integration 2.0 or later installed.
+This plugin can be installed through the Eclipse Marketplace.

+Once you have that plug-in installed, click File->Import and select Gradle as the type of project to import.

+Point to the root folder of the repository you cloned earlier and simply click Next / Finish to import the Prim project.

+### Using Netbeans ###

+Unfortunately, I haven't spent much time trying to get the Netbeans IDE to work with the project and so I can't recommend that you use it.
+That being said, if you can get it to work more power to you!

+### Other IDEs and Editors ###

+Visual Studio Code works great and I am sure there are others that work as well.

+### Notes on Checking in Changes ###

+Under no circustances should any IDE project files being checked in to the git repository.
+Just don't do it.